hsk81/notex-v2.0/readme.md

 Configuration
 -------------

 The default configuration (for the production environment) should be adapted to your needs, since otherwise some of the services which are included in NoTex might not run as expected.
-Below you'll find the example configuration apdaptation which are used for the [NoTex.ch](https://notex.ch) site itself.
+Below you'll find the configuration apdaptations which are used for the [NoTex.ch](https://notex.ch) site itself.

 ### Gitweb: Web frontend to GIT
 The `gitweb` service provides a web interface to a git repository; the `$project_list` setting should definitely be set, since it controls which projects are seen on the main view.
 Since such a list is not desirable -- due to privacy reasons -- it point to an empty/non-existent `$projectroot/project.lst` file: